 Make sure everyone in your home knows what to do in case of a home invasion.
 Structure it like a fire safety plan, and have drills.
 Know how you can get out of your home safely, and create a location where your family can meet up outside to call 911.
 A home invasion plan can save your life, especially if an intruder is looking to do more than just steal your belongings.

 If you happen to get trapped in your home, grab your cell phone and lock yourself in a safe place that locks from the inside.
-From this position an intruder cannot enter from the outside.
+From this position, an intruder cannot enter from the outside.
 If you do not have a safe room, barricade yourself somewhere an intruder will not look.
-Hide yourself amongst things in your closet, crawl under your bed, or even camouflage yourself with dirty clothes in your clothing hamper.
-Go any place you think an intruder won’t be able to find you.
+Hide amongst things in your closet, crawl under your bed, or even camouflage yourself with dirty clothes in your clothes hamper.
+Go to any place you think an intruder won’t be able to find you.
 Call 911 immediately.
 Also, be aware that in some places you can text 911, so check your county to see if this is possible for you.
 It cuts down on noise, making it even harder for an intruder to find and harm you if you’re hiding.

 If you happen to come face to face with an intruder, consider the possibility that you may need to fight for your life.
 You have to make split-second decisions, and preparation is the key to any survival.
 You need to know how to throw a punch, and that means hitting as hard and as fast as you can.
 Attack places that can leave an intruder incapacitated.
 Go for the neck, groin, back of the knees, and around the kidneys.
 Use anything you can find as a weapon, and use it more than once.